 Dynamic passcodes for every session

 Some hackers can use technology to guess unique meeting IDs or may take advantage of publicly-posted information.
 Make sure anyone joining your session also receives a meeting passcode and don’t advertise it anywhere except among authorized attendees.
 This gives an additional measure of security, creating another barrier for uninvited guests.

-With ScheduleOnce’s native integration, you can ensure each Zoom session requires a dynamic passcode, different for each booking.
-The ScheduleOnce connector to Zoom creates the dynamic passcode automatically and adds it to your meetings and all conferencing information provided in notifications.
+With OnceHub's native integration, you can ensure each Zoom session requires a dynamic passcode, different for each booking.
+Our Zoom integration creates the dynamic passcode automatically and adds it to your meetings and all conferencing information provided in notifications.